tiddly-gittly/tidgi-obsidian-manager/wiki/tiddlers/λ__Obsidian Sandbox_Start Here.md

 <<callout type:"warning" title:"" src:" Your changes will not be saved, so please don't take actual notes in this vault.
 ">>

-<<callout type:"note] beta vault" title:"contributions are welcome!" src:" This sandbox vault is in beta!">>
+<<callout type:"note" title:"Beta vault - contributions are welcome!" src:" This sandbox vault is in beta!

->
+ If you spot a typo or a mistake, feel free to submit a pull request [here](https://github.com/obsidianmd/obsidian-docs/tree/master/Sandbox).
-<<callout type:" you spot a typo or a mistake, feel free to submit a pull request [here](https://github.com/obsidianmd/obsidian-docs/tree/master/sandbox)" title:"" src:"">>
+">>